msylvester/ArtGallery/README.md

 You have to get both of these perfectly right, or your app will be insecure.
 The smallest weakness can be a disaster.
 (Google for the  authorization hack on Citibank in 2011.)

+For a web app, authorization can be achieved in one of two ways:

+* Put code in the controller to redirect unauthenticated users away from an action
+* Put code in the view to customize the HTML so that it's appropriate for the user

 ## Encrypted Cookies with the `session[]` hash

 The `session` hash in Rails is a Ruby hash the provides an abstraction over a single cookie.
 This cookie: